D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 Let's get into more details of these side effects and see how painful they are.

 ## Naming Things
-Many people around internet talks about giving <u>meaningful names</u> to variables, functions, classes, modules and their necessity.
+Many people around Internet talks about giving *meaningful names* to variables, functions, classes, modules and their necessity.
 But why it is so necessary?
 What will happen if you name a variable `d` instead of `numberOfDaysInTrailPeriod`?
 ```c
 int d = 10;
 int numberOfDaysInTrailPeriod = 10;